CS234-ENG-fall-2023/geo-tkt/README.md

 Admins/Companies can't buy tickets.

-You are building an online ticket-selling platform.
+We have built an online ticket-selling platform using Angular, Redux and Node.js as back-end.
 The platform has three types of users:

     Admins - managing the platform
     Event organizers - event organizing company representatives, selling event tickets on the platform Customers - users buying event tickets

-The application should work in all major web browsers (chrome, safari, firefox, edge).
-Initially, there is a single admin user.

 Admin users manage event organizer companies registered on the platform via the companies management page.
 On the management page list of currently registered companies is displayed.
 Admin users can temporarily block the company and later reactivate it if required.
 Events placed by blocked companies are not visible to customers.
 All newly registered companies require initial approval by the admin, which is also done on this page.